RubySrivastava/ms3-recipe/README.md

 ### Typography

 - #### The main font used is a cinzel with serif as a fallback font.
-- #### The second font used is a Expo for brand name ,footer details and titles.
+- #### The second font used is a Expo for brand name , navbar, footer details and titles.

 ### Imagery